bastosmichael/Veterans-Lighthouse-API-Example/README.md

 + This setup uses text files for status change tracking, our implementation uses a database.
 + Our form input is validated according to the specs under the VA Lighthouse Documentation.

-The reason for these differences is simple, We wanted to build an open source application that you could pull down, throw on a server, and start experimenting with right away and view all the VA API calls and how they work. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app and give you straight examples of how you can start integrating with the VA API out of the box.
+The reason for these differences is simple, We wanted to build a lightweight, open source application that you could pull down, throw on a server with PHP/Python installed, and start experimenting with right away and view all the VA API calls and how they work. **THIS IS NOT MEANT TO BE A PRODUCTION APP**, but rather, a way for you to lay the ground work FOR a production app and give you straight examples of how you can start integrating with the VA API out of the box.

 ### Front end
 ---